xieweiAlex/English_Learning/words/2025/words-Nov-25.md

 ## Interesting
 > Interesting, vivid, absurd, sensational words in sentences.

+A **brash** newcomer disputed the **age-old rules** for **admission** to the club. -

+Phil is a tremendous young talent in the field of investment - and the most **prodigious** thinker I have ever encountered.

+Notifications, emails, social media updates - a **tidal wave** of information before you've even had coffee.
+It's **no wonder** you feel drained, reactive, and behind.

+A frenzy of financial innovation has **ensnared** America Inc. What could go wrong?

+The structures remain.
+The offices still **gleam**.
+The meetings still happen.
+The emails still flow.
+But the faith that this activity means something, that it's building towards something worthwhile, that it justifies the life hours it consumes, that faith is evaporating.

+November hasn't brought any **respite** so far as BTC trades only a little above $104,000.

+A good man does everything in his power to **better** his family's **position**, regardless of his own selfish desires.
+Does that **amuse** you?

+We could hear the **swish** and **gurgle** of water against the **hull**. -

+Men who use **steroids** are motivated by **sheer vanity**.

+I need time to **straighten out** my finances.
+The Stoics believed that the four virtues are **interdependent** and you need them all.

+I can’t be everything to everyone.
+I kind of **made peace** with it years ago.
+“How is it that you are advising me?
+Have you already advised yourself?
+Have you got yourself **straightened out**?”

 And when the crisis finally arrived and he collected $100 million personally while his fund returned 489%, he shut everything down.
 The **vindication** was not worth the cost.